dennispaul8/dennispaul8/README.md

-## 👋 Hi, I'm Dennis Ogunyemi — Frontend & Web3 Developer
+## 👋 Hi, I'm Dennis Ogunyemi — Frontend(Web3) Developer

-I’m a frontend developer and smart contract enthusiast focused on building **robust on-chain applications** using **Move** on the [Sui blockchain](https://sui.io).
+I’m a frontend developer focused on building **web3 applications** by integrating and interacting with smart contracts on the [Sui blockchain](https://sui.io).

-In a short time, I’ve gone from learning Move to shipping real-world dApps, including:
+In a short time, I’ve pushed real-world dApps, including:

-- **Name Service (SuiNS-style)** – decentralized naming service
-- **Multi-seller Marketplace** – a fully on-chain marketplace with wallet integrations
-- **Batch Airdrop Contract** – mass token distribution automation
+- **Sui Faucet dApp** – "A user-friendly interface to request test tokens on the Sui network for development and testing purposes"
-- **On-chain Voting System** – governance and proposal management
+- **On-chain Voting dApp** – "A frontend platform that lets users view proposals and cast votes directly on-chain"
-- **Token Modules & Mint Logic** – custom token creation and management

-All my projects are open-source and available on my GitHub: [https://github.com/dennispaul8](https://github.com/dennispaul8)

 ---